Part of the Check 'n Go chain · locations

 Check `n Go is located at 13338 E Jefferson Avenue in Detroit, MI, operating as a standalone storefront dedicated to payday and title loans.
 This Detroit location serves the East Jefferson corridor, providing convenient access for residents in the area.
 While specific hours are not published online, you can call +1 313-331-5500 to confirm availability before visiting.

-This Detroit Check `n Go location specializes in payday loans and title-secured lending with quick approval processes.
-Whether you need an immediate cash advance or a title loan, the staff at this location can walk you through the application process.
+This Detroit Check `n Go location specializes in payday loans and title-secured lending with application-timing claims processes.
+Whether you need an short-term cash access advance or a title loan, the staff at this location can walk you through the application process.
 Contact them at +1 313-331-5500 to discuss your lending options and get pre-approved.

-As a Detroit resident needing quick cash, bring a valid government ID, proof of income, and documentation of your vehicle title if applying for a title loan.
+As a Detroit resident researching short-term cash access, bring a valid government ID, proof of income, and documentation of your vehicle title if applying for a title loan.
 Check `n Go focuses on fast turnaround times—many applicants complete their transactions on the same day.
 This is a practical resource when unexpected expenses arise in MI.

 Services & Features